 “Staying safe” relates to all facets of children’s lives: playing outdoors, spending time inside, travelling, staying home, attending school, going anywhere in public and dealing with other people.

-Teaching preschoolers about safety can be accomplished through fun and non-scary methods that inspire confidence and not fear.
+Teaching preschoolers about safety can be accomplished through fun and non-scary methods that inspire confidence without causing fear.

 Road Safety Activities